 Another lie being widely spread relates to the supposed Farmer-Labor Party bolt.
-The fact is that the most militant elements in the F.-L. P., carrying with them the bulk of the organization, have declared for the new party.
+The fact is that the most militant elements in the FLP, carrying with them the bulk of the organization, have declared for the new party.
 But the most absurd story of all is to the effect that the farmers would have none of the federated party.
 In reality, however, they were among its strongest advocates.
 The Chairman and the two Vice-Chairmen of the Federated Farmer-Labor Party are all farmers.
 Of the executive officers, only Joseph Manley, the Secretary-Treasurer, is an industrial worker.
 A sufficient refutation of the yarn about there being no one but Communists in the new party is had by simply reading the names of its National Executive Committee, and the organizations they represent.
-And these include only a small portion of the wide diversity of farm and industrial bodies in attendance at the Convention.
+And these include only a small portion of the wide diversity of farm and industrial bodies in attendance at the Conven-

-The following were elected to the National Executive Committee: S. Alenna, Co-operative League of South Dakota; Wm.
-Bouck, Western Progressive Farmers' League; Mary B. Brite.
-Farmer-Labor Party of Ohio; Alexander Boyd, Fairmont (W. Va.)
-Central Labor Council; Anthony Capraro, local unions and joint boards, Amalgamated Clothing Workers; James Campbell, Buffalo Trades and Labor Council; I. L. Davidson, local unions International Ladies' Garment Workers; Wm.
-Z. Foster, local unions Brotherhood Railway Carmen; H. L. Franklin, West Va.
-State Federation of Labor; David A. Gorman, Labor Party of Los Angeles: W. H. Green, Progressive Party of Nebraska: C. E. tion; C. A. Hathaway, local unions Int.
-Association of Machinists; M. Jenkins, Independent Workmen's Circle; John C. Kennedy, Farmer-Labor Party of Washington; M. J. Loeb, miscellaneous trades; Ludwig Lore, Workmen's Sick and Death Benefit Societies; Noah London.
-Workmen's Circle; Joseph Manley, Workers' Party of America; F. W. McKee, local unions Bro. of Locomotive Engineers; James McCullen, local unions United Mine Workers; Thomas Myerscough, local unions United Mine Workers: C. E. Ruthenberg, Workers Party; J. W. Rassmiller, local unions Order of Railway Conductors; Richard Swift; Farmer-Labor Party of Illinois; I. G. Scott, Socialist Party of Minnesota; Franklin Shoemaker, Farmer-Labor Publishing Co.; C. J. Stevens, Farmer-Labor Party of Kentucky; Geo.
-M. Tries, Detroit Federation of Labor; O. H. Wangerin, Minnesota Shop Crafts Legislative Committee; Harold M. Ware, United Farmers' Educational League; W. E. Zeuch, Non-Partisan League of Wisconsin.
+The following were elected to the National Executive Committee:

+S. Alenna, Cooperative organizations; E. Backus, Non-Partisan League of California; Anna M. Brady, Non-Partisan League of South Dakota; William Bouck, Western Progressive Farmers' League; Mary B. Brite, Farmer-Labor Party of Ohio; Alexander Boyd, Fairmont (WV) Central Labor Union; Anthony Capraro, local unions and joint boards, Amalgamated Clothing Workers;

+James Campbell, Buffalo Trades and Labor Council; I.L.
+Davidson, local unions, International Ladies Garment William Z. Foster, local unions, Brotherhood of Railway Carmen:

+H.L.
+Franklin, West Virginia State Federation of Labor; David A. Gorman, Labor Party of Los Angeles; W.H.
+Green, Progressive Party of Nebraska;

+C.E.
+Hoebel, Wisconsin Women's Progressive Association; C.A.
+Hathaway, local unions, International Association of Machinists;

+M. Jenkins, Independent Workmen's Circle; John C. Kennedy, Farmer-Labor Party of Washington; M.J.
+Loeb, miscellaneous trades; Ludwig Lore, Workmen's Sick and Death Benefit Society;

+Noah London, Workmen's Circle; Joseph Manley, Workers Party of America;

+F.W.
+McKee, local unions, Brotherhood of Locomotive Engineers;

+James McCullen, local unions, United Mine Workers; Thomas Meyerscough, local unions, United Mine Workers; C.E.
+Ruthenberg, Workers Party of America; J.W.
+Rassmiller, local unions, Order of Railway Conductors; Richard Swift, Farmer-Labor Party of Illinois; I.G.
+Scott, Socialist Party of Minnesota; Franklin Shoemaker, Farmer-Labor Publishing Co.; C.J.
+Stevens, Farmer-Labor Party of Kentucky; George M. Tries, Detroit Federation of Labor; O.H.
+Wangerin, Minnesota Shop Crafts Legislative

+Harold M. Ware, United Farmers' Educational League; W.E.
+Zeuch, Non-Partisan League of Wisconsin.

+Committee:

 The Federated Farmer-Labor Party is a militant organization.
 Fight is its middle name.
 Its membership is tired of pussyfooting with the labor party idea.
 It is out to make a vigorous campaign to establish a real political organization of the workers.
 One of its first moves will be the big Unity Convention, to be held in Chicago in mid-winter.
 This will be one of the greatest political gatherings in the history of America.
-It will make independent workingclass political action an issue as never before.
+It will make independent working class political action an issue as never before.
 The Federated Farmer-Labor Party will break the chains with which the Gompers bureaucracy keeps the workers of this country bound to the political chariots of their industrial masters.